svpatro/portfolio/_posts/2024-08-09-Multisite-Networking.md

 For our layer-3 router, we decided to use a virtualized version of Netgate's [PFSense](https://www.pfsense.org/), which conveniently has the Tailscale package readily available.
 Setting up each virtualized router required us to point to our local router's as the upstream router (WAN) and create a virtualized switch (Virtual Machine Bridge) to connect any new machine into our virtualized LAN.

-In order to have each remote site be able to communicate to each other, all virtualized PFSense routers would need to be in the same Tailscale instance.
+In order to have each remote site be able to communicate with one other, all virtualized PFSense routers would need to be in the same Tailscale instance.
+This effectively builds the multisite VPN setup since traffic is able to flow from site-to-site-to-site and internal sites are served by an internal-facing DNS server.

 ![Tailscale Network](/assets/img/Range.png)
+_Note: VM Server A, B, & Proxy Server are colocated.
+No need for redundant virtualized routers!_

 ### Challenges Faced

 While having the Tailscale package developed for PFSense was a lifesaver, the package itself does not support disabling SNAT (source network address translation).
-As a result, packets are rewritten with Tailscale's translated IP when arriving to the destination, causing havoc on the packet's return trip.
+As a result, packets are rewritten with Tailscale's translated IP when arriving to the destination, wreaking havoc on the packet's return trip.
 Through some fanagling with PFSense's virtual IP / outbound NAT feature, this can be resolved to allow true site-to-site traffic flow.

 Hosting in multiple locations also means turning on and off multiple servers remotely to save on power consumption.
 This requires having a dedicated low-powered device on the network that is able to access the server's management page whenever needed.
 As a result, a dedicated tailscale account (tailnet) is needed per remote site since only one tailnet is allowed per account.